The June 2023 LTC Task Force meeting took place on Mon 19th June, the agenda for this meeting can be found here.

-The meeting was live webcast and you can watch the recording on the council’s YouTube channel (we’ve embedded a copy below), and our update covers some of the highlights.
+The meeting was webcast live and is also available on the council’s YouTube channel so you can watch again, and our update covers some of the highlights.

 - Councillor Fraser Massey – firstname.lastname@example.org – Chair